untool/untool/packages/yargs/README.md

 ## API

+`@untool/yargs` only has a couple of semi-private exports.
+Please check out [`untool`](https://github.com/untool/untool/blob/master/packages/cli/index.js), our main CLI package, to see how you can use them.

 `@untool/yargs` exposes a couple of mixin hooks other mixins can implement, allowing them to alter or extend its functionality.
 These hooks will be called either by `@untool/yargs` itself or by others.

 ### `registerCommands(yargs)` ([pipe](https://github.com/untool/mixinable/blob/master/README.md#definepipe))